 Camp Nicolet is located outside of Eagle River, Wisconsin within the Chequamegon-Nicolet National Forest.
 Eagle River is approximately seven hours north of Chicago.
 Bus transportation is provided from the Chicago and Milwaukee areas.

 Camp has a capacity of 95 campers per session.
 East End campers range in age from 7-10; West End campers are between the ages of 11-14.
 Senior, or Leadership Program, campers are ages 15-17.

 Nicolet campers come from all over the world.
 They represent most every area of the United States, as well as countries such as Mexico, Germany, Russia, Spain, and France.

-All campers who are new to Camp Nicolet will be assigned a “Camp Sister.”
-This will be a returning camper who can help answer any questions you may have about a summer at Nicolet.
-You will be sent her contact information in May and she is provided with yours.
+All campers new to Camp Nicolet are assigned a “Camp Sister.”
+Your Camp Sister is a returning camper who helps answer any questions you may have about a summer at Nicolet.
+You are sent her contact information in May and she is provided with yours.

 Staff also come from all over the world.
 While most of our staff live stateside, approximately 25% come to us internationally from places like Ireland, Hungary, New Zealand, Australia, and more.

 Counselors and activity instructors are typically between the ages of 18 and 24, are attending or have graduated from college, and have experience and a passion for working with kids like you!